aunnam/dsp/05a-python.md

 >> foofilter = filter(lambda x: x % 2 == 0, foo) // foofilter is a list of all the even numbers from foo

+>> Map runs a function on all elements passed in as input to the map.
+Filter checks whether each each element passed in as input returns true for the function provided to filter, and returns only the elements which returned true.

+>> compset = {x for x in range(10) if x % 2 == 0} /// set comprehension of all the even numbers from 0 to 9

+>> compdict = {key: val for key, val in enumerate([1,2,3,4,5,6]) if val%2==0} /// dict comprehension of all even numbers from 1 to 6

 ---

 ###Complete the following problems by editing the files below: